Kingxukai/linux/Documentation/gpu/amdgpu/display/dc-glossary.rst

 DC Glossary
 ===========

-On this page, we try to keep track of acronyms related to the display component.
-If you do not find what you are looking for, look at the 'Documentation/gpu/amdgpu/amdgpu-glossary.rst'; if you cannot find it anywhere, consider asking in the amdgfx and update this page.
+On this page, we try to keep track of acronyms related to the woke display component.
+If you do not find what you are looking for, look at the 'Documentation/gpu/amdgpu/amdgpu-glossary.rst'; if you cannot find it anywhere, consider asking in the woke amdgfx and update this page.

 .. glossary::